XNET Mobile (XNET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 XNET Mobile Historical Price

-According to the latest data gathered on XNET Mobile live price page, the current price of XNET Mobile is 0.04564537USD.
-The circulating supply of XNET Mobile(XNET) is 113.82M XNET , giving it a market capitalization of $5.20M.
+According to the latest data gathered on XNET Mobile live price page, the current price of XNET Mobile is 0.061113USD.
+The circulating supply of XNET Mobile(XNET) is 114.78M XNET , giving it a market capitalization of $7.01M.

 The XNET Mobile Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XNET based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.